Annabella-bioinfo/ghana_tb_sequence_analysis/README.md

 *Mycobacterium africanum* accounts for approximately 20% of TB cases in Ghana and up to 40-50% in some other West African countries, yet it remains less studied than *M. tuberculosis*.
-Understanding the genetic diversity of local clinical isolates matters for drug resistance surveillance — particularly in the rpoB gene, where mutations drive resistance to rifampicin, a first-line TB drug.
+Understanding the genetic diversity of local clinical isolates matters for drug resistance surveillance; particularly in the rpoB gene, where mutations drive resistance to rifampicin, a first-line TB drug.